Second Mortgage

 A second mortgage is a loan secured by a home that sits behind the first mortgage in lien priority.

-It also matters because lien priority affects risk.
-A second mortgage usually carries different pricing and underwriting considerations than the first lien because it stands behind the primary mortgage claim.
+It also matters because Lien Priority affects risk.
+A second mortgage usually carries different pricing and underwriting considerations than the First Lien because it normally stands behind the primary mortgage claim as a Junior Lien.

 Borrowers encounter second mortgages after they already own the home and want to borrow against equity while leaving the first mortgage in place.